JasonSilvestri/JsxWebApi/README.md

 3. **Update Shared Assets Project**: Update new ASP.NET Core project and solution that will handle common, static, assets and resources, shared across all applications.
 This project will serve as the resource project with all HTML, CSS, JS, Images and other creative all projects will use to carry the same theme, look and feel across applications.

-4. **Add All Frontend Projects, Assets Projects & Web API to jSilvestri.com BETA v2024 Web API Demo Collection Soluions**:
+4. **Add All Frontend Projects, Assets Projects & Web API to jSilvestri.com BETA v2024 Web API Demo Collection Solutions**:
    - Clone all projects and add them to the jSilvestri.com BETA v2024 Web API Demo Collection project for full access and testing of all projects in one, unified, location.

 5. **Setup Communication**:
-   - Each frontend project (AngularJS, Vue, ReactJS, Blazor) will make HTTP requests to the Web API project to fetch data or perform operations.
+   - Each frontend project (_AngularJS_, _Vue_, _ReactJS_, _Blazor_, etc.) will make HTTP requests to the Web API project to fetch data or perform operations.
 The final version will access real-time weather data from one or more weather APIs available today.
-   - Ensure that CORS (Cross-Origin Resource Sharing) is properly configured in the Web API project to allow requests from the frontend projects.
+   - Ensure that CORS (_Cross-Origin Resource Sharing_) is properly configured in the Web API project to allow requests from the frontend projects.

 6. **Configure Routes**:
    - We will define appropriate routes in our Web API project to handle incoming requests from the frontend projects.